gene-git/wg_tool/README.md

 the VPN dns into /etc/resolv.conf and restores prior resolv.conf when VPN is deactivated (wg-quick down).

+For convenience, previous configs are saved with *.prev* extension making it easy to compare with a prior version.
+It can be useful after making changes to diff the two configs.

 Key features:

  - simplifies wireguard administration. ( server and users )